 There are several steps you can take today to help your team love complaints:

-1. Discourage your team referring to a customer as ‘complaining’
+1. Discourage your team to refer to a customer as ‘complaining’

 If you search the term ‘complaining meaning’ in a popular search engine, you get the following result: